-Welcome to White Sands National Monument, a place of wonder, inspiration, and beauty.
+Welcome to White Sands National Park, a place of wonder, inspiration, and beauty.
 With its glittering white backdrop against a vast glowing sky, White Sands offers unforgettable views and fun activities for all, but it is important to safely enjoy the park.
 Your tomorrow depends on the decisions that you make today.
-Each year, park rangers respond to dozens of search and rescue incidents in the monument.
+Each year, park rangers respond to dozens of search and rescue incidents in the park.
 These frequently involve heat exhaustion, dehydration, and injuries.
 To get the most out of your experience, please read and follow the safety guidelines below.

 Bring plenty of food and water

 You will need more water than you think.
 Sweat evaporates quickly.
 Your body loses water rapidly in the desert.
 Always carry extra water with you.
 When your water is half-gone, return to your car.

 One gallon (4 Liters) of water per person per day is recommended, as well as high-energy snacks such as fruit, nuts, and energy bars.
 Fill up water containers at the visitor center.
 There is no water available in the dunefield.

 In addition, it is important to balance food intake with fluid consumption, lest you run the risk of becoming dangerously debilitated and severely ill.
 Hyponatremia may occur when a person drinks too much water without replenishing electrolytes or eating salts.
 If a member of your party begins to experience nausea, muscle cramps, or disorientation, yet they are well hydrated, they may need salt.
 Crackers, pretzels, and sports drinks should be consumed to keep up sodium levels in the body.